magaramol/ipl_sql/README.md

-Here is the markdown file with only cricket-related content:
+Here is the markdown file with descriptions added for each query:

 # IPL Data Analysis

 ## Top 5 Batsmen for Each Team (Ranked Descending)

+This query retrieves the top 5 batsmen for each team, ranked by the total runs scored.
+The `DENSE_RANK` function is used to rank the batsmen within each team based on their total runs.

 ```sql
 SELECT *